sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-03-primer-chapter7.md

     * it does not define any constructors
     * it has no in-class initializers
     * it has no base classes or `virtual` functions which are related to the concept of inheritance
+- if it statifies the conditions above
+    * you can initilaize each data member of it by using **list initialiation**
 - an aggregate class may have methods
-- like an array, if the list of intializers has fewer elements, the trailing members are value-initialized
+- like an array, if the list of intializers has fewer elements, the trailing members are **value-initialized**
 - like any constructors, the order of initializers must be same as the order of the data members

 ### Literal Classes
+If you want to use a certain class in the **constant expression**, you can do so by making it as a **literal class**
 ```c++
 class Debug {
 public: